Floydlang/floyd/Docs/Floyd toplevel.md

 # MORE ABOUT CONTAINERS

-Containers are where you spend most of your time along with writing Floyd Script code.
-A mobile app is a container, so is the Django server on Hedoku.
-You write code, wire together existing components and deciding how to relate to the world around the container.
+Containers are where you spend most of your time - along with writing the Floyd Script code.

+A mobile app is a container, so is the Django server on Heroku.
+A container is typically run as its own OS process.

-The container completely defines: concurrency, state, communication with ourside world and runtime errors of the container.
+The container *completely* defines *all* its: concurrency, state, communication with ourside world and runtime errors of the container.
 This includes sockets, file systems, messages, screens, UI.

-A container is typically run as its own OS process.

 There are often sibling containers in your system, like a server for your mobile game or data on Amazon S3.
-Containers may be implemented some other way but should still be represented in Floyd Systems.
+Containers may be implemented some other way or maybe canned solutions like Amazon S3, but should still be represented in Floyd Systems.

-Containers are data files: they list the needed unpure-containers and wires them together.

-When you design a container the focus is on the unpure components.
-Components on which your used components depend upon are automatically shown too, if they are unpure.
+Containers are data files: they list the needed unpure-containers and wires them together and adds a few other types of parts, like clocks actors.
+When you design a container the focus is on the *unpure components*.
+Other components on which your used components depend upon are automatically shown too, if they are unpure.
 This makes *all* unpure components visible in the same view -- no unpureness goes on anywhere out of sight.

-Wires carry messages encoded as a Floyd value, typically a Floyd enum.
+**Wires**: carry messages encoded as a Floyd value, typically a Floyd enum.
 Notice that the message can carry *any* of Floyd's types -- even huge multi-gigabyte nested structs or collections.
 Since they are immutable they can be passed around efficiently (internally this is done using their ID or hardware address).

+**Actors** and **Clocks**: builtin mechanisms to define time and state.
-Probes and tweakers are added ontop of a design.
-They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations, all without altering the code or design itself.
-The tweakers cannot affect the behaviour of the logic, only timing and hardware utilisation etc.
+**Probes** and **Tweakers**: these are added ontop of a design.
+They allow you to augument a design with logging, profiling, breakpoints and do advanced performance optimizations.

-Example of components you drop into your container:
+Example of compoenents you drop into your container:

-- An unpure Actor component: an unure component written in Floyd Script that has its own mutable state and receives messages via its inbox.
 - A component written in C
 - Built in local file system component: Read and write files, rename directory, swap temp files (unpure)
 - SVG Lib component (pure)